4 Nov 2022

 What can a creditor do, aside from taking legal action, when they are owed money by the debtor but have failed to receive the performance of some obligation or payment?
 They could send a letter of demand, which is a letter setting out a legal claim demanding restitution or performance.
-A good letter of demand can ensure that the creditor receives the sum of money or obligation they are owed without commencing legal proceedings.
-Despite the obvious utility of letters of demand, few know what they are and how they can write one.
+A good demand letter can ensure that the creditor receives the sum of money or obligation they are owed without commencing legal proceedings.
+Despite the obvious utility of these letters that help creditors issue their demand for payment, few know what they are and how they can write one.
 Here is your guide to writing an effective letter of demand.

 A letter of demand is a letter sent by a creditor after they have tried but failed, to get an invoice or loan payment repaid.
 The letter allows the creditor to demand repayment in written form and allows the purported debtor to act and meet the demands before further legal proceedings are instituted.

 Usually, a letter of demand is preceded by informal notices by the creditor asking for payment.
 Informal notices may include things like phone calls, emails, and other communications with the purported debtor.
-Sending a letter of demand, therefore, is usually the last step before formal legal proceedings are commenced against the debtor.
-However, this does not mean that sending a letter of demand is a prerequisite to institute formal legal proceedings.
+Sending a letter of demand, therefore, is usually the last step to secure the creditor's legal rights before formal legal proceedings are commenced against the debtor.
+However, this does not mean that sending a letter of demand is a prerequisite to instituting formal legal proceedings.

 A letter of demand will give the debtor details of the demand.
 It will state things like how much money is owed, what the money is owed for, and when payment will need to be made (see below).

 A demand letter serves as a formal reminder of the need for repayment.
 As such, demand letters should only be used as a last resort before legal proceedings are instituted.